 But of all the significance associated with this section of NYC, none is displayed in a more vibrant, spirited and traditional manner than the Chinese Lunar New Year, usually known as the Spring Festival.
 It falls between January 21st – February 20th and this year will begin on Tuesday, February 5th.
 The celebration begins at the turn of the lunisolar Chinese calendar.
 It is one of the world’s most prominent and celebrated festivals and involves the largest annual mass migration.
 Although the centuries-old festival is associated with several myths and customs and is traditionally a time to honor deities and ancestors, regional traditions vary widely.
 It is a time to thoroughly clean the house by sweeping away ill fortune and making way for incoming good luck.
 Windows and doors are decorated with red paper and cutouts symbolizing good fortune, happiness, wealth and longevity.
 2019 is the year of the Pig.

 This article would not be complete if I did not mention the vast food options in Chinatown.

 Where to begin?

-I have always felt a strong inner bond with Chinese philosophies, culture and traditions… in fact I’ve been asked over the years, if I have an Asian heritage.
-It could have something to do with my wardrobe, which I wear with great pride and comfort, most especially my kimono collection, my love for jade, and some wonderful sashes / obi’s that have been bestowed by friends; knowing of my love.
-I have often thought that the sensibilities, displayed through a deep rooted wisdom and passed down through centuries, is the reason for their longevity.
+I have always felt a strong inner bond with Chinese philosophies, culture and traditions.
+In fact, over the years I’ve been asked if I have an Asian heritage.
+It could have something to do with my wardrobe, which I wear with great pride and comfort, most especially my kimono collection, my love for jade, and some wonderful sashes/obis that have been bestowed on me by friends who know of my love.
+I have often thought that their sensibility, displayed through a deep rooted wisdom and passed down through centuries, is the reason for their longevity.
 But whatever the reason, my favorite compliments have been with this association.